 The pandemic also forced ACTS to think differently.
 Like many associations, ACTS was faced with decisions to innovate areas it might not have previously considered before COVID.
 They’re planning to cut the printed onsite guide from their 2022 budget and push attendees to use the mobile app, knowing that adoption and comfort with mobile technologies is different than it was in 2019.

 Wiatr concluded that utilizing a robust budget review process has only made the organization stronger.
 “This process puts a lot of accountability on the volunteer finance committee, and it keeps the staff accountable to ensure the volunteers fully understand every line of expense and revenue.
 And now, every month when the financials are reviewed, there are a lot less questions and explanations we have to provide because of the high-level engagement during the budget development process.”

-Ande Leslie is in the Marketing & Communication Services unit at Smithbucklin.
+Ande Leslie is in Marketing & Communication Services at Smithbucklin.